 Designed by the US Fish and Wildlife Service staff at the Sutter National Wildlife Refuge, this simple yet elegant design saves time and money by preventing beavers from blocking water control structures.
-This device has the potential to save wetland managers hundreds of hours a year while reducing the need to lethally manage the beavers.
-By implementing this low-cost co-existence strategy, we can receive the wetland habitat benefits the beavers provide while avoiding the hassles they can create.
+This device has the potential to save labor while reducing the need to lethally manage beavers.
+By implementing this low-cost coexistence strategy, we can receive the wetland habitat benefits that beaver provide while avoiding the hassles they can cause.

 Dry installation of Beaver Back Saver Device at Sutter National Wildlife Refuge.
 (Photo: Brock Dolman, OAEC)